Cysts and Tumors

 Control Your Stress, engage in stress-reduction practices including yoga, meditation, deep breathing exercises and relaxing hobbies.
 Prolonged stress might impair immunity and raise the risk of oral health issues.

-Frequently asked questions about Cysts & Tumors
+Frequently asked questions about Cysts and Tumors

 *The treatment pages provided on this platform are intended for informational purposes only and do not constitute medical or dental advice, diagnosis, or treatment recommendations.
 The information presented on these pages is not a substitute for professional medical or dental advice from qualified healthcare providers.